MinKhantNaung/laravel-vue-live-chat-with-reverb/README.md

 - **Email:** `naung@gmail.com`
   **Password:** `password`

 > 💬 Please use these accounts respectfully.
 Messages sent here may be visible to other visitors.
 This demo is for testing and learning purposes only.
+> 🕛 All messages will be automatically deleted at midnight (MMT – Myanmar Time) daily.

 ## 🚀 Features